 My task is to discover which mergers stifle competition.
 They will be stopped.
 All others will proceed.
 All mergers with a Community dimension will benefit from the one-stop-shop regime.
 We have clarified and simplified the law in an area which was full of uncertainties and complications.
 A large European merger had to be hawked around several European capitals for approval and consideration also had to be given to the precise scope of Articles and [TFEU] in this field, on the basis of two judgments of the European Court.
 Now we have the policy right and we have clarified the procedures and the substantive rules.
 The Community's single market now has a proper system of merger law and policy to ensure that its benefits are passed on to consumers and will lead to the enhancement of competitive industry.10

-In the years since the EC Merger Regulation's adoption, the Commission has emphasised the EC Merger Regulation's 'fundamental objective of protecting consumers against the effects of monopoly power (higher prices, lower quality, lower production, less innovation)',11 and has underlined the common features of EU and US merger control, in particular the protection of consumer welfare and the pursuit of economic efficiencies:
+In the years since the EC Merger Regulation's adoption, the Commission has emphasised the Regulation's 'fundamental objective of protecting consumers against the effects of monopoly power (higher prices, lower quality, lower production, less innovation)',11 and has underlined the common features of EU and US merger control, in particular the protection of consumer welfare and the pursuit of economic efficiencies:

-The EC Merger Regulation has evolved from 'one of the most dynamic domains in the competition portfolio'13 into a relatively 'mature area of enforcement',14 'a well-oiled machine which draws on many years of experience'.15
+Since its adoption, the EC Merger Regulation has evolved from 'one of the most dynamic domains in the competition portfolio'14 into a relatively 'mature area of enforcement';15 'a well-oiled machine which draws on many years of experience'.16

 II YEAR IN REVIEW

-In 2016, the Commission consulted on a new and different proposal designed to expand the jurisdictional scope of the EC Merger Regulation to capture high-value transactions that do not meet the revenue-based jurisdictional thresholds.23 The Commission is particularly concerned with 'killer acquisitions' of small, innovative companies that are at risk of 'disappearing', 'not because they're not worth it, not because they couldn't be successful with customers, but because bigger businesses buy them – in order to kill them'.24 It seems unlikely, however, that this proposal will be adopted following the July 2017 publication of submissions made in response to the Commission's consultation, which disclosed that 'the majority of public and private stakeholders responding to the questionnaire do not perceive any (significant) enforcement gap as regards highly valued acquisitions of target companies that do not generate sufficient turnover to meet the jurisdictional thresholds of [the Merger Regulation], which would require legislative action.'24
+In 2016, the Commission consulted on a new and different proposal designed to expand the jurisdictional scope of the EC Merger Regulation to capture high-value transactions that do not meet the revenue-based jurisdictional thresholds.23 The Commission is particularly concerned with 'killer acquisitions' of small, innovative companies that are at risk of 'disappearing', 'not because they're not worth it, not because they couldn't be successful with customers, but because bigger businesses buy them – in order to kill them'.24 It seems unlikely, however, that this proposal will be adopted in the near future.
+The July 2017 publication of responses to the Commission's consultation made clear that 'the majority of public and private stakeholders responding to the questionnaire do not perceive any (significant) enforcement gap as regards highly valued acquisitions of target companies that do not generate sufficient turnover to meet the jurisdictional thresholds of [the EC Merger Regulation], which would require legislative action.'25

-Fourth, the Commission has continued to apply sophisticated quantitative tools,39 to engage in economic analysis of its own,40 and to place increasing reliance on internal business planning documents.
-Among other things, the package of reforms adopted in 2013 revised Form CO to encourage notifying parties to provide a description of quantitative economic data collected and stored in the ordinary course of business operations41 and expanded the range of internal documents that must be provided with notifications.42 These changes to Form CO have been supplemented by the Commission's increasing readiness to request large numbers of internal documents during its administrative procedure.43 The Commission's focus on detailed economic data and analysis, together with the more systematic review of internal business planning documents, has tended to lengthen the merger clearance timetable, in particular in complex Phase II cases.53 In 2018, the Courts confirmed that the right to timely access to econometric models used by the Commission is a critical part of parties' rights of defence and that failure to provide such access can lead to annulment of a decision.54
+Fourth, the Commission has continued to apply sophisticated quantitative tools,48 to engage in economic analysis of its own,49 and to place increasing reliance on internal business planning documents.
+Among other things, the package of reforms adopted in 2013 revised Form CO to encourage notifying parties to provide a description of quantitative economic data collected and stored in the ordinary course of business operations50 and expanded the range of internal documents that must be provided with notifications.51 These changes to Form CO have been supplemented by the Commission's increasing readiness to request large numbers of internal documents during its administrative procedure.52 The Commission's focus on detailed economic data and analysis, and more systematic review of internal business documents, have lengthened the merger review timetable, particularly in complex Phase II cases.53 In 2018, the Courts confirmed that the right to timely access to econometric models used by the Commission is a critical part of parties' rights of defence and that failure to provide such access can lead to annulment of a decision.54

-Fifth, the Commission has expanded its consideration of effects on innovation competition beyond the pharmaceuticals sector47 and has introduced new theories of harm aimed at capturing negative effects of concentrations on overall innovation, outside individual product markets.
-In 2015, in Novartis/GlaxoSmithKline Oncology Business, the Commission expanded its analysis into merging parties' research projects, taking under review even products in the early stages of development;48 in General Electric/Alstom, the Commission was concerned that, by removing an important innovator, the transaction would reduce 'the overall competitive pressure on the remaining competitors, with a reduction in the overall incentives to invest significantly in innovation';49 and, in Dow/DuPont, 50 the Commission was concerned that the transaction would reduce the parties' innovation incentives, resulting in reduced innovation competition in several 'innovation spaces' as well as at the industry level overall.
-The Commission's view that innovation concerns do not need to be tied to harm in any specific market51 has been controversial and some commentators have been concerned by the lack of clear conditions and criteria for the innovation theory to apply.52
+Fifth, the Commission has expanded its consideration of effects on innovation competition beyond the pharmaceuticals sector58 and has introduced new theories of harm aimed at capturing negative effects of concentrations on overall innovation, outside individual product markets.
+In Novartis/GlaxoSmithKline Oncology Business, the Commission expanded its analysis into merging parties' research projects, taking under review even products in the early stages of development;59 in General Electric/Alstom, the Commission was concerned that, by removing an important innovator, the transaction would reduce 'the overall competitive pressure on the remaining competitors, with a reduction in the overall incentives to invest significantly in innovation';60 and, in Dow/DuPont, 61 the Commission was concerned that the transaction would reduce the parties' innovation incentives, resulting in reduced innovation competition in several 'innovation spaces' as well as at the industry level overall.
+The Commission's view that innovation concerns do not need to be tied to harm in any specific market62 has been controversial and some commentators have been concerned by the lack of clear conditions and criteria for the innovation theory to apply.63

-Seventh, as to remedies, the Commission has maintained a rigorous approach towards their evaluation and implementation, including by subjecting remedy proposals to detailed and exacting review55 and strengthening the role of monitoring trustees in the package of reforms adopted in late 2013.56 Most significantly perhaps, the Commission has required up-front buyer commitments in an increasing number of cases.
-In 2014, all five Phase II commitments decisions included up-front buyer provisions (INEOS/Solvay/JV,57 Hutchison 3G UK/Telefonica Ireland,58 Telefónica Deutschland/E-Plus,59 Liberty Global/Ziggo,60 and Huntsman Corporation/Equity Interests held by Rockwood Holdings61), as did three of the seven Phase II commitments decisions rendered in 2015 (Zimmer/Biomet,62 Orange/Jazztel,63 and General Electric/Alstom64), three of the six Phase II commitments decisions rendered in 2016 (Staples/Office Depot,65 Ball/Rexam,66 and Liberty Global/BASE Belgium67), and one of the two Phase II commitment decisions rendered in 2017 (Dow/DuPont),84 and three of the six Phase II commitment decisions rendered in 2018 (Bayer/Monsanto,85 Tronox/Cristal 86 and Praxair/Linde87).
-The trend appears to be continuing in 2019, with up-front buyer requirements required in Nidec/Whirlpool (Embraco Business)88 and BASF/Solvay.89 The incidence of Phase I commitments decisions including up-front buyer provisions has also increased.69 Additionally, as the Commission's scrutiny of divestment packages has increased, requirements for divestments that extend beyond the strict competition concerns identified in order to enhance the viability and competitiveness of the divestment business have become more common.91 The Commission has also increased scrutiny on compliance with commitments, issuing its first-ever statement of objections for breach of commitments in 2018.92
+Seventh, as to remedies, the Commission has maintained a rigorous approach towards their evaluation and implementation, including by subjecting remedy proposals to detailed and exacting review71 and strengthening the role of monitoring trustees in the package of reforms adopted in late 2013.72 Most significantly perhaps, the Commission has required up-front buyer commitments in an increasing number of cases.
+In 2014, all five Phase II commitments decisions included up-front buyer provisions (INEOS/Solvay/JV,73 Hutchison 3G UK/Telefonica Ireland,74 Telefónica Deutschland/E-Plus,75 Liberty Global/Ziggo76 and Huntsman Corporation/Equity Interests held by Rockwood Holdings77), as did three of the seven Phase II commitments decisions rendered in 2015 (Zimmer/Biomet,78 Orange/Jazztel79 and General Electric/Alstom80), three of the six Phase II commitments decisions rendered in 2016 (Staples/Office Depot,81 Ball/Rexam,82 and Liberty Global/BASE Belgium83), one of the two Phase II commitment decisions rendered in 2017 (Dow/DuPont),84 and three of the six Phase II commitment decisions rendered in 2018 (Bayer/Monsanto,85 Tronox/Cristal 86 and Praxair/Linde87).
+The trend appears to be continuing in 2019, with up-front buyer requirements required in Nidec/Whirlpool (Embraco Business)88 and BASF/Solvay.89 The incidence of Phase I commitments decisions including up-front buyer provisions has also increased.90 Additionally, as the Commission's scrutiny of divestment packages has increased, requirements for divestments that extend beyond the strict competition concerns identified in order to enhance the viability and competitiveness of the divestment business have become more common.91 The Commission has also increased scrutiny on compliance with commitments, issuing its first-ever statement of objections for breach of commitments in 2018.92

-Eighth, as to the defences available under the EC Merger Regulation, the Commission approved two transactions on the basis of the 'failing firm' defence, including Aegean/Olympic (II),71 which had been prohibited in 2011, and started to show greater willingness to take positive account of efficiencies,72 including in FedEx/TNT Express.95 However, more recent attempts to rely on the failing firm defence have been less successful,96 even in cases where the target assets hailed from a bankrupt company.97
+Eighth, as to the defences available under the EC Merger Regulation, the Commission approved two transactions on the basis of the 'failing firm' defence, including Aegean/Olympic (II),93 which had been prohibited in 2011, and started to show greater willingness to take positive account of efficiencies,94 including in FedEx/TNT Express.95 However, more recent attempts to rely on the failing firm defence have been less successful,96 even in cases where the target assets hailed from a bankrupt company.97

-Finally, collaboration between the Commission and other antitrust agencies around the world has continued to deepen87 and instances of disagreement have remained infrequent.
-Within Europe, however, tensions emerged in 2014 between the Commission and certain Member State agencies concerning the Commission's approval of a number of four-to-three concentrations impacting the telecommunications sector.88 Shortly after her appointment, Commissioner Vestager affirmed the Commission's commitment to 'a strong competition culture [that] keep[s] protectionism at bay,'89 recognising that antitrust enforcement often serves wider political goals, but maintaining that individual cases are never subject to political interference.90
+Finally, collaboration between the Commission and other antitrust agencies around the world has continued to deepen106 and instances of disagreement have remained infrequent.
+Within Europe, however, tensions emerged in 2014 between the Commission and certain Member State agencies concerning the Commission's approval of a number of four-to-three concentrations impacting the telecommunications sector.107 Shortly after her appointment, Commissioner Vestager affirmed the Commission's commitment to 'a strong competition culture [that] keep[s] protectionism at bay',108 recognising that antitrust enforcement often serves wider political goals, but maintaining that individual cases are never subject to political interference.109

 III THE MERGER CONTROL REGIME